Bringing together many forms of music, arts and dance from countries and cultures around the world on seven separate stage and workshop areas.

 WOMAD stands for World of Music, Arts and Dance, and returns to the picturesque site at Charlton Park, near Malmesbury in Wiltshire from Thursday 27th to Sunday 30th July 2017.

-There are no acts announced yet for 2017.
 The full line-up will feature around 100 artists from 40 countries performing over the festival weekend.

 Other ticket prices & options available include: